Arnan-Dee/Noti-Notjai/README.md

 In the Permissions tab, expand it and click on Use an existing role.
 And expand the dropdown to select the role that you just create eg. LambdaToPubSubSNS. ![](./pictures/lambda-create-sub.png)
 Then, click on Create function.
 In Configuration tab below.
 Click on it.
 You will see the following screen. ![](./pictures/lambda-environment.png).
 Click on Environment variables.
 Click on Edit.
 We add topic arn to this envirionment so click Add environment variable.
 The key is "topic_arn", the value is your SNS topic arn.
-In code section, replace the give code with the code in [unsubscribe_lambda_function.py](./subscribe_lambda_function.py).
+In code section, replace the give code with the code in [unsubscribe_lambda_function.py](./unsubscribe_lambda_function.py).
+Make sure the file name in code console is lambda_function.py as it is provided by default.
 Don't forget to click Deploy.

 ### Step 4 - Create API Gateway